What is the National Association of Real Estate Investment Trusts (NAREIT)?

 The RESC is currently comprised of 50 active corporate NAREIT members whose organizations are focused specifically on sustainability when it comes to REITs.

-CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 The following CFI resources will be helpful in furthering your financial education: